Twitch Slow Mode – How to Enable/Disable Slow Mode (2025)

 Disabling Slow Mode

-We can assume that the chaos in the chat will stop at some point and that the number of people will decrease as well as the number of messages so you will want to turn the Slow Mode off and get your chat back to normal mode.
+We can assume that the chaos in the chat will eventually subside, leading to a decrease in both the number of participants and the volume of messages.
+Therefore, you will want to disable Slow Mode and return your chat to normal mode.

-As with enabling, we’ll present you both ways and let you pick your favorite.
+Similar to enabling, we will present you with both options and allow you to choose your favorite.

-This way is similar to the first way for enabling.
+This method is similar to the first method for enabling.

-Once more you have to type the command directly in the chat and the command is “/slowoff”.
+Once again, you need to type the command directly in the chat, and the command is “/slowoff”.

-After you type this in your chat box the Slow Mode will be disabled.
+After you enter this in your chat box, Slow Mode will be disabled.

-This way also requires the use of the mouse, but the process is basically the same as when enabling.
+This method also requires the use of the mouse, but the process is essentially the same as when enabling.

-Again click the cogwheel icon, choose the “Slow Mode” option from the menu, click it and the Slow Mode will be turned off.
+Again, click the cogwheel icon, select the “Slow Mode” option from the menu, click it, and Slow Mode will be turned off.

-As with enabling, if you have successfully disabled this mode, the message “(streamers name) disabled slow mode for this room.”
+Similar to enabling, if you have successfully disabled this mode, the message “(streamer’s name) disabled slow mode for this room.” will appear.

-Namely, if you turn it on, you most likely don’t want it to remain enabled forever.
+Specifically, if you turn it on, you probably don’t want it to stay enabled indefinitely.

-However, sometimes streamers even forget that they have previously enabled it and then, accidentally but yet logically, forget to turn it off either.
+However, sometimes streamers forget that they have previously enabled it and, accidentally yet logically, forget to turn it off as well.

-In case this happens to you, your viewers will be bewildered and will eventually leave your live stream.
+If this occurs, your viewers will be confused and may ultimately leave your live stream.

 Related: How to Rewind Twitch – Top 3 Best Ways to Rewind Twitch Streams

-Who and Why Should Use Slow Mode on Twitch?
+Who Should Use Slow Mode on Twitch and Why?

-Finally, let’s answer the questions of who should use Slow Mode and why should people use it.
+Finally, let’s address the questions of who should use Slow Mode and why it should be used.

-You would probably think that some of the biggest channels on Twitch use Slow Mode because they have thousands of people watching live and messaging in the chat.
+You might assume that some of the largest channels on Twitch use Slow Mode due to the thousands of viewers watching live and messaging in the chat.

-Well, I have to tell you that you are wrong.
+Well, I must inform you that you are mistaken.

-But of course, there are some, although a minority of them, who have a lot of moderators who do all the chat-related work for them and they manage to create an agreeable message pace in their chat.
+However, there are some, albeit a minority, who have numerous moderators handling all the chat-related tasks for them, allowing them to establish a pleasant message pace in their chat.

-If you are a streamer with a gigantic and extremely popular channel you simply have to learn how to live with the fact that there are thousands of messages in your chat.
+If you are a streamer with a massive and highly popular channel, you must learn to accept that there will be thousands of messages in your chat.

-However, if you are a streamer with, let’s say, a couple of hundred messages, Slow Mode can be very useful.
+However, if you are a streamer with, say, a few hundred messages, Slow Mode can be quite beneficial.

-Not only because you will be able to answer all the messages, but also because you’ll be able to keep track and control some perhaps inappropriate messages in the chat.
+Not only will you be able to answer all the messages, but you’ll also be able to monitor and manage any potentially inappropriate messages in the chat.

-Slow Mode can be especially helpful to those streamers whose channels have gained popularity in a short period of time.
+Slow Mode can be particularly beneficial for streamers whose channels have rapidly gained popularity.

-Therefore, they were maybe used to 30-50 people in the chat and then all of a sudden there were 200-300 people there.
+Therefore, they were perhaps accustomed to 30-50 people in the chat, and then suddenly, there were 200-300 participants present.

-In that situation, it’s tough to adapt to it and to adjust your streaming process to those new conditions.
+In that situation, it’s challenging to adapt and adjust your streaming process to the new conditions.

-Finally, my piece of advice to all streamers who are reading this text is to use Slow Mode only when it’s really necessary.
+Finally, my advice to all streamers reading this text is to use Slow Mode only when it is truly necessary.

 Who and Why Should Use Slow Mode on Twitch

-Twitch is all about real communication and connection between the streamer and the viewers.
+Twitch emphasizes genuine communication and connection between the streamer and the viewers.

-If you have a small number of people in the chat and still want to turn the Slow Mode on, you will kind of ruin that connection that you have with your viewers, especially if there are, like, 50 of them and you feel lazy to answer to their messages.
+If you have a small number of people in the chat and still want to enable Slow Mode, you may undermine the connection you have with your viewers, especially if there are around 50 of them and you feel reluctant to respond to their messages.

-That can leave an impression that you don’t respect your viewers and fans enough and they will stop watching your content.
+This can create the impression that you do not respect your viewers and fans enough, leading them to stop watching your content.

-On the other hand, if your chat is really overwhelmed by people and their messages, then Slow Mode is a normal thing to use and nobody will blame you for doing that.
+Conversely, if your chat is truly inundated with people and their messages, then using Slow Mode is perfectly acceptable, and no one will fault you for it.

-Finally, not using or avoiding using the Slow Mode can be a little practice for you as a streamer.
+Ultimately, not using or avoiding Slow Mode can serve as valuable practice for you as a streamer.

-Namely, if there are a hundred people in your chat and you find it tough to answer all the messages, but you somehow manage to do that, my piece of advice is to continue without Slow Mode as long as you can.
+Specifically, if there are a hundred people in your chat and you find it challenging to respond to all the messages, but you still manage to do so, my advice is to continue without Slow Mode for as long as possible.

-This way, you will gain experience and become skillful with streaming and chatting at the same time.
+This approach will help you gain experience and become proficient in streaming while chatting simultaneously.

-I think that every aspiring and serious streamer has to be able to do that kind of multitasking and one day you will be grateful to all the people who you thought were a pain in your neck when you began your streaming career.
+I believe that every aspiring and serious streamer must develop the ability to multitask, and one day you will appreciate all the people you once considered a pain in the neck when you started your streaming career.

 Related: Twitch Lurking – Best Ways to Set Up Lurk Command